SergioDaniels/cap_mts/README.md

-# Getting Started, this is CAP app that includes routing and UI5 front end.
+# Getting Started, this is CAP / MTA app that includes routing and UI5 front end.
 # (Learning from several sources).

 Welcome to your new project.